Subscribe to updates

 Whistleblowing Policy

-Kamila Coulson-Patel, Director of Law & Governance and Monitoring Officer, presented the updated whistleblowing policy for review and feedback.
-She noted that the policy had been reviewed and updated to reflect organisational practices and modernisation.
-Councillor Brackenbury raised concerns about a paragraph stating that disciplinary action would be considered if an allegation was found to be unfounded, malicious, mischievous, or vexatious, arguing that no disciplinary action should apply if an allegation is made in good faith.
-Councillor Garner supported this point, noting that the Public Interest Disclosure Act 1998 states that a person is protected if they make a disclosure in good faith.
-Councillor Pengelly asked how the council benchmarks itself against other councils in terms of whistleblowing requests.
-Michael Whitworth, Independent Person, suggested having a laminate of who to speak to about whistleblowing and safeguarding concerns next to water coolers.
-The committee noted the review undertaken and requested revisions to the policy before its adoption.
+Kamila Coulson-Patel, Director of Law & Governance and Monitoring Officer, presented the updated whistleblowing policy for review.
+The policy was updated to reflect organisational practices, modernise associated policies, provide examples of what is and is not likely to fall within a protected disclosure, and clarify the process to be followed when a protected disclosure is made.
+Councillor Brackenbury raised concerns about a paragraph stating that disciplinary action would be considered if an allegation was found to be unfounded, malicious, mischievous or vexatious, arguing that this could discourage genuine whistleblowers.
+Councillor Garner noted that the Act does actually state in section 43FA if the person makes the disclosure in good faith.
+Councillor Pengelly asked how the council benchmarked itself against other councils in terms of whistleblowing requests.
+Michael Whitworth suggested having a laminate of who to speak to in the event of a whistleblowing or safeguarding concern next to water coolers.
+The committee approved the recommendations, noting the review undertaken and updates to the policy, and were satisfied that the feedback to the policy prior to adoption would assist them for future assurances.

 Attendees